 funds are expended.

 This fund supports graduate students currently enrolled in a doctoral or master’s program who are presenting papers at professional meetings.
 Doctoral and master’s students may apply for up to $750 in funding for the fiscal year by completing the appropriate application.
 Forms must be typed and accompanied by a presentation abstract.
-Adobe Pro is required to type and save the PDF forms.
-If you do not have Adobe Pro, please use the Word form.
 Applications should be submitted to the student's department four weeks prior to travel.